benfgit/falcon-core-linux/docs/index.rst

 The data flow graph is specified in YAML text format and defines all the processor nodes and their interconnections.
-Falcon ships with a number of built-in processors that can be used to construct custom applications (see :ref:`processors`).
+Falcon ships with a number of built-in processors that can be used to construct custom applications.
 Falcon can be easily extended with new kinds of processors, although this requires modern C++ programming skills (see :ref:`overview_extensions`).

 By design, Falcon software is only concerned with the execution of data flow graphs and it does not include a graphical user interface.
 Rather, separate